makk1nne/rsschool-cv/cv.md

 ```
 6. My work experience has nothing to do with the world of programming, i worked as a technology teacher in an ordinary school.
 7. I graduated from Surgut State University with a degree in teacher of technological Sciences.
-My level of English: A0 - A1
+8.My level of English: A0 - A1